Exploring the Impact of anti-shadowing effect on Unintegrated Gluon Distributions in the MD-BFKL Equation: Conclusion

 \section{Conclusion}

-In this paper, we present a novel approach to transform the BK-like equation originating from the Modified Differential BFKL (MD-BFKL) equation.
-The BK-like equation involves the expansion of the BFKL kernel to second order using the diffusive approximation, resulting in a nonlinear partial differential equation.
-By considering the nonlinear term, $N(\frac{x}{2},k^2)$, in two strategies, we obtain solutions for the MD-BFKL equation with the homogeneous balance method.
+In this study, the MD-BFKL equation is transformed to the BK-like equation by using the relationship between ``dipole scattering amplitude" and unintegrated gluon distribution.
+The BK-like equation arises from the expansion of the BFKL kernel to second order using the diffusive approximation, resulting in a nonlinear partial differential equation.
+By considering the nonlinear term, $N(\frac{x}{2},k^2)$, in two strategies (with and without anti-shadowing), we derive solutions for the MD-BFKL equation using the homogeneous balance method.

-To investigate the impact of the anti-shadowing effect, we compare and contrast the solutions obtained with and without the inclusion of the anti-shadowing effect.
-The parameters of both solutions are carefully determined by fitting them to the CT18NLO gluon distribution function in the small-x region.
-Notably, Fig.~\ref{fig:xg} and Fig.~\ref{fig:xg_Y} illustrate that despite fitting the same gluon data, distinguishable differences arise between the two gluon distributions, with the behavior of the gluon distribution lacking the anti-shadowing effect exhibiting a gentler growth as $Q^2$ and $Y$ increase.
-Additionally, Fig.~\ref{fig:ugd} Fig.~\ref{fig:ugd_Y} clearly demonstrates a significant disparity between the unintegrated gluon distributions with and without the anti-shadowing effect.
-Specifically, the unintegrated gluon distribution incorporating the anti-shadowing effect exhibits a slower decrease in large $\rm L$ values.
-Moreover, with an increase in $\rm Y$, the dissimilarity becomes increasingly pronounced.
-Consequently, the incorporation of the anti-shadowing correction plays a vital role in the gluon recombination process.
-Finally, by assuming the unintegrated gluon distribution, $F(\mathrm{L},\mathrm{Y})$, can be expressed as $\mathrm{e^{-L}}F(\mathrm{L},\mathrm{Y})$, we establish the scaling property.
-In summary, our obtained solutions should be valuable for elucidating the nature of the gluon distribution and exploring phenomenological studies in future.
+To investigate the impact of the anti-shadowing effect, we compare and contrast the obtained solutions, successfully determining their parameters by fitting them to the CT18NLO gluon distribution function in the small-$x$ region.
+Our findings, illustrated in Fig.~\ref{fig:xg} and Fig.~\ref{fig:xg_Y}, reveal that the gluon distribution without the anti-shadowing effect exhibits a gentler growth as $Q^2$ and $Y$ increase.
+Fig.~\ref{fig:ugd} and Fig.~\ref{fig:ugd_Y} further demonstrate a significant disparity between the unintegrated gluon distributions with and without the anti-shadowing effect, with the latter showing a slower decrease in large $L$ values.
+This disparity becomes more pronounced with an increase in $Y$.

+{In addition, the scalling behavior of ${e^{-L}}F({L},{Y})$ is presented.
+In fact, the scaling properties of ${e^{-L}}F({L},{Y})$ reflect geometric scalling property of $ e^{-\ln\frac{Q^2}{\Lambda^2}}xg(Y,Q^2)$ when $\alpha_s$ is fixed. }In conclusion, our obtained solutions contribute valuable insights into the nature of gluon distributions and pave the way for future phenomenological studies.